cs1302uga/cs1302-gallery/README.md

    The response, i.e., the results for a particular query, are returned as a large string, formatted using JavaScript Object Notation (JSON).
-You _could_ perform string manipulation to retrieve pieces of information from this response string, however, we reccommend using a third party library called Gson instead (more details on that later).
+You _could_ perform string manipulation to retrieve pieces of information from this response string, however, we recommend using a third party library called Gson instead (more details on that later).

    **See the String:** You can see the giant JSON-formatted string by visiting